Raajma/Projects/README.md

 # Projects
-This repo has all the projects I have done in the history of my UG and Internships
+This repo has some of the projects I have done in the history of my UG and Internships